slexisvn/query_engine/docs/04-execution/37-sorting-and-topn.md

 Asking for ten rows costs 285 ms. Asking for a hundred thousand costs 56.
 Asking for all four hundred thousand costs 103, less than half of what ten cost.

-This is not measurement noise — it reproduces, and the whole curve falls out of two constants and one `if`.
+The current candidate-trimming strategy can produce this shape; exact times and crossover points depend on the workload and environment.
 There is also a second surprise hiding in it: the plan for `LIMIT 10` says `TopN`, and there is no heap anywhere in the operator that runs it.

+## What top-N must preserve

+For values `[9, 1, 7, 3, 5]`, `ORDER BY value ASC LIMIT 2 OFFSET 1` asks for `[3, 5]`.
+An implementation can retain the best three candidates `[1, 3, 5]`, then discard the first.
+As more input arrives, it must still compare that input against its candidates; a small limit does not let an unsorted source stop early.
+A bounded heap is one possible algorithm.
+The operator below uses a different candidate-maintenance strategy.

 ## One operator for both